Crime in Panama

 Crime in Panama is investigated by the Panamanian police.
 In 2024 there were approximately 581 homicides, up from 556 in 2023 (a 4.4% increase).
 The homicide rate was about 12.9 per 100,000 inhabitants, rising from 11.5 the year prior.
 A decade prior, the homicide rate was 15 per 100,000 inhabitants.
-The most common crimes in Pamana are domestic violence, with over 21,000 registered cases; and theft, with nearly 17,000 registered cases.
+The most common crimes in Panama are domestic violence, with over 21,000 registered cases; and theft, with nearly 17,000 registered cases.

 Crime by type

 Murder

 In 2012, Panama had a murder rate of 17.2 per 100,000 population.
 There were a total of 654 murders in Panama in 2012.

 Kidnapping

 Panamanian authorities conducted a study which indicates that almost 90 percent of express kidnappings are unreported due to the threat that thieves impose on the victim and relatives of the victim.
 The procedure of express kidnapping consist of abducting the victim and taking possession of valuables such as cellphones, watches, credit cards, cash and jewelry.
 Besides taking all of the victim's valuables, the kidnappers make the victim withdraw money from different ATM locations.

 Once the kidnapper is satisfied, the abducted person is usually released.
 In other cases, the kidnappers may ask for ransom money for the release of the victim.
 This long process of kidnapping is slowly decreasing, since most kidnappers want a quick payoff without complicated negotiations with relatives.